trainer17/Magical-Editor/README.txt

 -Unlock all Bestiary, Diary & Enciclopedia entries (including Amigo Dungeon ones)

--Unlock all characters from the start
+-Unlock all characters from the beginning of the story

 ---------------------------------------------------------------